Platylaza/JsonPlayerPrefs/README.md

  * Filename      - "New-JPP-File"
  * FileExtention - "json"
  * FolderPath    - UnityEngine.Application.persistentDataPath
+// The strings "DEFAULT" and "PERSISTANT_DATA_PATH" will be replaced with the default folder path when used in the folder path
+// Ex: jpp.Setup("MyFilesName", "json", "DEFAULT/MyFolder");

 // Example for saving a string: public void SaveTheData()
 {